 - optionally, for each PTP instance configuration, a Time Synchronization Coverage Area defining a list of TAs where the (g)PTP-based time synchronization is available for the UEs in the PTP instance.

-- optionally, Uu time synchronization error budget.
+- optionally, for each PTP instance configuration, Uu time synchronization error budget.

 The TSCTSF retrieves the Time Synchronization Subscription data from UDM.
-The TSCTSF controls the Time Synchronization Service.
-If the UE subscription includes (g)PTP-based time synchronization service subscription:
+If the TSCTSF receives the Time Synchronization Subscription data for a UE, the TSCTSF controls the Time Synchronization Service including (g)PTP-based time distribution and 5G access stratum-based time distribution:

 - The TSCTSF retrieves the Time Synchronization Subscription data from the UDM when the TSCTSF receives an AF request for the time synchronization service (either ASTI or (g)PTP).

-- According to the "AF request Authorization" in the UE's subscription data, the TSCTSF determines whether the UE is authorized for an AF-requested time synchronization service and, if the UE's subscription data contains a Time Synchronization Coverage Area (i.e., a list of TA(s) defining the restricted area for AF request), whether the UE is in the allowed area.
-If the AF request is authorized and the corresponding UE is in the allowed area, the TSCTSF proceeds as specified in clause 5.27.1.8 and TS 23.502 [3].
+- According to the "AF request Authorization" in the UE's Time Synchronization Subscription data, the TSCTSF determines whether the UE is authorized for an AF-requested time synchronization service.If the UE's Time Synchronization Subscription data contains a Time Synchronization Coverage Area (i.e., a list of TA(s) defining the restricted area for AF request), whether the UE is in the allowed area.
+If the AF request is authorized, the TSCTSF proceeds as specified in clause 5.27.1.8 and TS 23.502 [3].
+Otherwise, the TSCTSF rejects the AF request.

+- If the UE's Time Synchronization Subscription data contains authorized Uu time synchronization error budget, the TSCTSF checks whether the Uu time synchronization error budget derived from AF request satisfies (i.e. equal or larger than) the authorized Uu time synchronization error budget.

+- If the UE's Time Synchronization Subscription data contains an Authorized Time Synchronization Coverage Area (i.e., a list of TA(s) defining the restricted area for AF request), the TSCTSF checks whether the AF requested Coverage Area satisfies (i.e. within) the subscribed Time Synchronization Coverage Area.

+- If the UE's Time Synchronization Subscription data contains periods of authorized start and stop times, the TSCTSF checks whether the AF requested temporal validity condition satisfies (i.e. within) any of the periods of authorized start and stop times.

 - The TSCTSF retrieves the Time Synchronization Subscription data from the UDM when it receives notification from the PCF that a UE has established a PDU Session that is potentially impacted by (g)PTP-based time synchronization service.